FarrOut/Poodle/README.md

 ## Conclusion

-I hope you enjoy using Poodle as much as I have enjoyed developing it -- Please feel to contribute to the effort!
+I hope you enjoy using Poodle as much as I have enjoyed developing it -- Please feel free to contribute to the effort!